dawnzs03/flakyBuild11/.github/PULL_REQUEST_TEMPLATE.md

-*Issue #, if available:*

-*Description of changes:*

-By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+### Before submitting a pull request, please make sure you read the instructions in the ["Contribution to the Plugin"](https://github.com/jenkinsci/gitlab-plugin/tree/master#contributing-to-the-plugin) section in the README.

+*(if you read the above instructions, remove the paragraph and start describing the pull request)*